Amplitude-Developer-Docs/amplitude-dev-center/README.md

 This is the Amplitude Developer Center site.

+## Contributing

+Anyone can suggest changes to our docs.
+Just open a PR with your changes!

+### Notes for Amplitude contributors

-To get started with contributing, check out the [Developer Docs Confluence site](https://amplitude.atlassian.net/wiki/spaces/PT/pages/1751449830/Developer+Docs).
+- To get started with contributing, check out the [Developer Docs Confluence site](https://amplitude.atlassian.net/wiki/spaces/PT/pages/1751449830/Developer+Docs).
 There, you'll find more conceptual content, including style guides and markdown cheatsheets.
+- If you're working on a feature that hasn't been announced yet, do your work in the **amp-internal-dev repo**.
+When you're ready to ship, open a PR against main.

-## Install
+## Installation

   Before you get started, you need pip.
 To install the link checker and Vale locally, you need brew and npm too.